ElsevierSoftwareX/SOFTX-D-21-00010/docs/cli.rst

 Command line usage
 ==================

 **pyPOCQuant** can be used trough its command line interface (cli).
-It is convinient to process a large amount of different folder torugh i.e a bash script.
+It is convenient to process a large amount of different folder trough i.e a bash script.

 To show the usage type:

 .. code-block:: bash

    python -m pypocquant.pyPOCQuant --help

 To run the pipline for a given folder and config type:

 .. code-block:: bash